-Private Placement Notes
+Private placement Notes

-2020 Issuances:
+2020 Issuance:

-During 2020, we completed the private placement of €200 million aggregate principal amount of the 2020 Private Placement Notes.
-The 2020 Private Placement Notes bear interest of 5.75% and are due June 2025.
-Prior to 2021, these notes had an interest of 4.50%.
+During 2020, we completed the Private placement of €200 million aggregate principal amount of the 2020 Private placement Notes.
+The 2020 Private placement Notes bear interest of 5.75% and are due June 2025.
 Interest on the notes is payable annually in arrears on June 30 of each year beginning June 30, 2020.
-The 2020 Private Placement Notes contain usual and customary covenants and events of default for notes of this type.
+The 2020 Private placement Notes contain usual and customary covenants and events of default for notes of this type.